 Once at the top there are several overgrown paths leading to small groups of columns.
 You can climb on some of them (be careful though!) and look out over some awesome views.
 We arrived at the top just before sunset and there was a sea of cloud below us.
 It was a surreal vista which we had all to ourselves — it’s amazing that there is such a cool slice of nature so close to a city, and so few people go there.
 Dunedin has to be New Zealand’s most scenic city — it’s full of viewpoints, hikes and beaches.

-The drive from the city to the small car park on Mt Cargill road takes you past Baldwin Street, the world’s steepest street.
+The drive from the city to the small car park on Mt Cargill road takes you past Baldwin Street, the world’s steepest street (at least it used to be).
 A few minutes later you’ll trade the city for rolling green hills.
 Keep heading along North Road until it eventually becomes Mt Cargill Road, where you’ll see a sign saying “car park in 400 metres”.
 There is no other sign visible from the road and the car park is small, so keep an eye out.
 You can also reach the Organ Pipes / Mt Cargill from other places, one of which is the longer hike from Bethune’s Gully.
 Or, you could drive to the summit of Mount Cargill and walk down to the Organ Pipes.

 Latest posts by Jon Algie (see all)

 - Fox Glacier South Side Walkway, West Coast - September 22, 2023